From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Introduction

-Notably, path coefficients and path diagrams (e.g., Figure 1) in SEM can sometimes represent causal effects that are defined under the Neyman–Rubin potential outcomes framework, linking causal inference to parameter estimation \citep[e.g.,][]{bollen-2013, pearl-2009}.
-However, the equivalence between path coefficients and causal effects essentially depends on the correct model specification.
-To address the limitations of linearity and reduce the risk of model misspecification, nonparametric structural equation models \citep[NPSEM;][]{pearl-2009-1} use nonparametric equations to represent relationships between variables, reformulating path diagrams as Directed Acyclic Graphs (DAGs; Figure 2).
-Using NPSEM and DAG, causal effects are identified as functionals of the joint distribution rather than path coefficients.
-Built on NPSEM, Targeted Maximum Likelihood (Loss) Estimation (TMLE), introduced by van der Laan and Rubin \citep{van-der-laan-2011}, provides a modern, semiparametric, machine learning-based framework for causal inference that is doubly robust and efficient under certain conditions.
+Path diagrams and the corresponding path coefficients are often interpreted causally, and under certain conditions they can correspond to causal effects defined within the Neyman–Rubin potential outcomes framework \citep[e.g.,][]{bollen-2013, pearl-2009}.
+This connection provides an appealing link between causal inference and traditional parameter estimation in SEM.
+Nevertheless, such equivalence depends on correct model specification, including linearity and appropriate distributional assumptions.
+To relax these restrictions and reduce sensitivity to parametric assumptions, nonparametric structural equation models (NPSEM; \citealp{pearl-2009-1}) represent relationships among variables using flexible, nonparametric functions.
+Within this framework, path diagrams are reformulated as directed acyclic graphs (DAGs), and causal effects are identified as functionals of the observed data distribution rather than as specific path coefficients.

-Upon identifying a causal effect from NPSEM, TMLE then involves two steps: an initial data-adaptive estimation followed by an adjustment that targets the estimation equation of the efficient influence function (EIF) \citep{gruber-2009}.
-TMLE is often coupled with the Super Learner algorithm \citep{van-der-laan-2006}—an ensemble method that combines multiple learners to enhance predictions.
-Under regularity conditions, TMLE achieves asymptotic efficiency and hence provides a valid uncertainty measurement through the influence function \citep{gruber-2009, van-der-laan-2011}, offering computational advantages over bootstrap methods while preserving interpretability.
+Building on the NPSEM framework, targeted maximum likelihood estimation (TMLE), introduced by \citet{van-der-laan-2011}, provides a modern semiparametric approach to causal inference that integrates machine learning with statistical estimation.
+TMLE proceeds in two stages: an initial data-adaptive estimation of relevant components of the data-generating distribution, followed by a targeted update that solves the estimating equation associated with the efficient influence function (EIF) \citep{gruber-2009}.
+In practice, TMLE is often paired with the Super Learner algorithm \citep{van-der-laan-2006}, an ensemble method that optimally combines multiple prediction algorithms to improve estimation accuracy.
+Under regularity conditions, TMLE achieves asymptotic efficiency and enables valid uncertainty quantification via the influence function, offering both theoretical guarantees and computational advantages over resampling-based approaches \citep{gruber-2009, van-der-laan-2011}.

-TMLE offers a robust alternative to traditional parametric SEM, particularly in mitigating the risks of model misspecification across diverse causal inference settings and for estimating various causal effects of interest.
-We provide a concise review of the use of SEM and TMLE in commonly considered causal inference problems and demonstrate that they share a common conceptual foundation.
-We aim to show sociologists and applied researchers that TMLE remains reliable through its double robustness and incorporation of the super learner algorithm, and outperforms traditional linear SEM in various settings.